-- We study tidal detonation of a WD by an IMBH. - We should be careful of spurious heating in lowresolution SPH simulations. - We show the tidal detonation can occurs true in highresolution numerical simulations. - We suggest tidal double detonation of a WD with a CO core and He shell. - In future, we will devise a method to follow nucleosynthesis of tidal detonation easily for pseudoobservation of WD TDEs by radiative transfer calculation.
+- $\cdot\,$ We study tidal detonation of a WD by an IMBH. - We should be careful of spurious heating in lowresolution SPH simulations. - We show the tidal detonation can occurs true in high-resolution numerical simulations. - We suggest tidal double detonation of a WD with a CO core and He shell. - We will investigate Ni mass, ejecta mass, and kinetic energy in various IMBH mass, WD mass, and pericenter distances.